 Florida Canyon Trail

-Interestingly the Upper Sonoran zone classification consists of 5 levels of vegetation mix found around the state, not all will be found together.
-After the mine, the trail heads west briefly and switchbacks up onto another ridge, then it'll gradually ascend this ridge offering a closer view of McCleary Peak.
-This will last maybe a mile and will level off as you enter the Transition life zone that will consist mostly of Ponderosa pine but some Douglas Firs, Arizona and Apache Pines will be mixed in.
-Shortly after entering the pines the trail will soften up into dirt and pine needles and you'll then descend briefly to Florida Spring.
+Interestingly the Upper Sonoran zone classification consists of 5 levels of vegetation mix found around the state.
+Not all will be seen together.
+After the mine, the trail heads west briefly and switchbacks up onto another ridge.
+Then it'll gradually ascend this ridge offering a closer view of McCleary Peak.
+This will last maybe a mile and will level off as you enter the Transition life zone that will consist mostly of Ponderosa pine, but some Douglas Firs, Arizona, and Apache Pines will be mixed in.
+Shortly after entering the pines, the trail will soften up into dirt and pine needles, and you'll then descend briefly to Florida Spring.
 The spring is dry and is the head of Florida Canyon, believe it or not.
-It doesn't appear what the head of a canyon should look like; more like a small drainage.
-There's a real nice campsite in this area and the pipe that you've been following on and off after 1st seeing it at the 2nd water tank disappears here.
-From here it's UP!
-You'll climb a bunch of big switchbacks over the course of a mile to Florida Saddle gaining about 1000' for a total of 3500' from the TH.
-It's not as bad as it sounds since this whole part is under a thick canopy of pines and some trees are REALLY old.
-If I recall correctly it was during this part of the hike that we entered the Canadian (Lower Boreal) life zone as Douglas Firs and Arizona Pines become more numerous.
-The forest at least to my eyes looks pretty healthy here with not much downfall except in a few small areas and the trees aren't growing to close to one another.
+It doesn't appear what the head of a canyon should look like, more like a small drainage.
+There's a real nice campsite in this area and the pipe you've been following on and off after 1st seeing it at the 2nd water tank disappears here.
+From here, it's UP!
+You'll climb a bunch of big switchbacks for a mile to Florida Saddle, gaining about 1000' for a total of 3500' from the TH.
+It's not as bad as it sounds since this whole part is under a thick canopy of pines, and some trees are REALLY old.
+If I recall correctly, we entered the Canadian (Lower Boreal) life zone as Douglas Firs and Arizona Pines became more numerous during this part of the hike.
+At least to my eyes, the forest looks pretty healthy here with not much downfall except in a few small areas, and the trees aren't growing too close to one another.

 Santa Rita Crest

-The nearest ranges are: Whetstone, Rincon, Patagonia and Mustang, with a handful more in the distance.
-You'll pass thru a saddle about 1/2 way thru this leg that got burned in 1993 by a lightning caused fire with a bit of downfall to crawl over here.
+The nearest ranges are Whetstone, Rincon, Patagonia, and Mustang, with a handful more in the distance.
+You'll pass thru a saddle about 1/2 way thru this leg that got burned in 1993 by a lightning-caused fire with a bit of downfall to crawl over here.
 Rocky Mt.
 Ian at 9188' will be just above you to your south.
-This saddle must have been a good place to camp before the fire but I'd be reluctant to use it now since it's exposed.
-Here there will be a good view to the west and you can see Baboquivara Peak.
-After you pass thru the burn area you'll again be on the eastern side of the range and come to a point where you'll drop down 100'-150' and have to regain it back in no time but that is minor compared to the 375' drop down to 9040' Baldy Saddle which you'll come to shortly.
+This saddle must have been an excellent place to camp before the fire, but I'd be reluctant to use it now since it's exposed.
+Here there will be a fantastic view to the west, and you can see Baboquivari Peak.
+After you pass thru the burn area, you'll again be on the eastern side of the range and come to a point where you'll drop down 100'-150' and have to regain it back in no time, but that is minor compared to the 375' drop down to 9040' Baldy Saddle which you'll come to shortly.
 Once you see Mt.
-Wrightson you'll begin the drop along a real rocky and bushy portion of trail to the saddle.
+Wrightson, you'll begin the descent along a real rocky and bushy portion of the trail to the saddle.

 Baldy Saddle to Peak